fern-api/fern/README.md

 `fern check`: validate your API definition and Fern configuration.

-`fern generate`: run the generators specified in `generators.yml`.
+`fern generate`: run the generators specified in `generators.yml` in the cloud.

+`fern generate --local`: run the generators specified in `generators.yml` in docker locally.

 `fern add <generator>`: include a new generator in your `generators.yml`.
 For example, `fern add fern-python-sdk`.

 ## Customer Showcase

-See how developer-focused companies benefit from Fern.
+See developer-focused companies that use Fern.

 [![Customer Showcase](/fern/docs/images/showcase.png)](https://buildwithfern.com/showcase)